Split-kl and PAC-Bayes-split-kl Inequalities for Ternary Random Variables: Concentration of Measure Inequalities for Sums of Independent Random Variables

 In the second experiment, presented in Figure~\ref{fig:sim:n100_rate0.99}, we take a skewed random variable with $p_1=0.99(1-p_0)$ and $p_{-1}=0.01(1-p_0)$, and again plot the difference between the values of the bounds and $\hat p$ as a function of $p_0$.
 This time the $\kl$ also starts well for $p_0$ close to zero, but then falls behind due to its inability of properly handling the values inside the interval.
 Unexpected Bernstein exhibits the opposite trend due to being based on uncentered second moment, which is high when $p_0$ is close to zero, even though the variance is small in this case.
-Empirical Bernstein lags behind all other bounds for most of the range due to poor constants, whereas split-$\kl$ matches the tightest bounds, $\kl$ and Unexpected Bernstein, at the endpoints of the range of $p_0$ and outperforms all other bounds in the middle of the range, around $p_0=0.6$, due to being able to exploit the combinatorics of the problem.
+Empirical Bernstein lags behind all other bounds for most of the range due to poor constants, whereas split-$\kl$ matches the tightest bounds, the $\kl$ and Unexpected Bernstein, at the endpoints of the range of $p_0$, and outperforms all other bounds in the middle of the range, around $p_0=0.6$, due to being able to exploit the combinatorics of the problem.

-The experiments demonstrate that split-$\kl$ is a powerful alternative to existing concentration of measure inequalities.
+The experiments demonstrate that for ternary random variables the split-$\kl$ is a powerful alternative to existing concentration of measure inequalities.
 To the best of our knowledge, this is also the first empirical evaluation of the Unexpected Bernstein inequality, and it shows that in many cases it is also a powerful inequality.
-We also observe that in most settings the Empirical Bernstein is weaker than the other three inequalities we consider, and it is always weaker than the split-$\kl$ inequality in our experiments.
-More numerical evaluations are provided in Appendix~\ref{app:sec:empirical-comparison}.
+We also observe that in most settings the Empirical Bernstein is weaker than the other three inequalities we consider.
+Numerical evaluations in additional settings are provided in Appendix~\ref{app:sec:empirical-comparison}.